davidjerleke/embla-carousel/README.md

   </strong>

   <p align="center">
-    Embla Carousel is a bare bones carousel library with great fluid motion and awesome touch/swipe precision.
+    Embla Carousel is a bare bones carousel library with great fluid motion and awesome swipe precision.
 It's library agnostic, dependency free and 100% open source.
 Build awesome carousels by extending Embla Carousel with your own CSS and JavaScript.
   </p>

   <br>